-Six (6) bags of this lot have been booked by Rogue Wave Coffee in Edmonton, Alberta.
+Six (6) bags have been booked by Rogue Wave Coffee in Edmonton, Alberta.

-Four (4) bags of this lot have been booked by French Press Coffee Roasters in Qualicum Beach, British Columbia
+Four (4) bags have been booked by French Press Coffee Roasters in Qualicum Beach, British Columbia.

 Behind the Leaf is a project in Myanmar that fascinates us.
 Run by three amazing individuals and located outside of a small township called Pinlaung, the founder of the project is an American woman named Melanie Edwards.
 Melanie has been living in Southeast Asia for over a decade.
 She first moved there with the intention of bringing a sustainable source of clean water to remote areas in Thailand and, soon after, Myanmar.

 Melanie runs two operations that function simultaneously.
 The first is a micro-mill called Behind the Leaf.
 Behind the Leaf's aim is to organize nearby villages, so they can produce coffee at a higher tier of quality and to educate them on the potential that this crop can yield.
 Many of the nearby Pa-O villages are not connected to stable power sources and do not have roadways.
 They are truly off the grid.
 On top of that, Myanmar is the second-largest producer of opium in the world.
 People like Melanie and her team are working to connect with these indigenous groups, to help them develop a more sustainable life.